 When learning in college, many students enjoy the benefits of study groups.
+In a well-run study group, members accelerate their learning as they talk through their subject, quiz each other and compare notes.

 1. Procrastination Solution